 A Lightweight Bag/Backpack

 If you’re headed into port, then you won’t be going empty handed.
 From towels to a change of clothes to anything else you might need, the amount of stuff you take into port quickly adds up.
 Bringing along a lightweight collapsible backpack is a lifesaver.
 It can fold up to nothing to fit in your luggage but carry plenty when you need it.
-Best of all, the bag shown above is just $9.
+Best of all, the bag shown above is one we personally use and is just $9.

 More Cruise Packing Ideas: